TJ2021/Learning_Log/README.md

 Learning Log

-The Learning Log is a Web Application designed to help users log and organize topics of interest, make journal entries as they learn about each topic, and provide a personalized learning experience.
+The Learning Log is a Web Application designed to help users to log and organize topics of interest, make journal entries as they learn about each topic, and provide a personalized learning experience.
 Users can register, log in, create topics, add journal entries, and manage their learning journey.

 Features: